Skip to main content

 Does the one-year holding period include the purchase date?

-The holding period starts the day after you acquire the asset.
-To qualify for long-term treatment, you must hold for more than one year.
-If you bought on January 15, 2025, you need to sell on January 16, 2026 or later for long-term treatment.
+The clock starts the day after you buy.
+To qualify for long-term treatment, you need to hold for more than one year.
+So if you bought on January 15, 2025, you'd need to sell on January 16, 2026 or later.

 Do long-term capital gains affect my tax bracket?

-Long-term capital gains are taxed separately from ordinary income using their own rate schedule.
-However, they can push you into a higher capital gains bracket and may trigger the 3.8% Net Investment Income Tax if your income exceeds certain thresholds.
+They're taxed on their own schedule, separate from your ordinary income.
+But they can push you into a higher capital gains bracket and may trigger the 3.8% Net Investment Income Tax if your total income exceeds certain thresholds.